-On corner lots the secondary frontage shall have a minimum setback of 10°.
+On corner lots the secondary frontage shall have a minimum setback of 10' for single family detached homes and 5' for duplexes, triplexes and townhomes.
 The side of the home facing the right-of-way for the secondary frontage shall use a combination windows, architectural elements and landscaping to soften the transition to the roadway.
 Landscaping/street trees shall be established to maintain a clear delineation between the public and private realm.